fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 ### Language

 Choose from over 60 languages for invoices & quotes.
 This affects the invoice, standard emails, and customer-facing screens.

+You can customize your languages in [Invoice and Quote](../../Settings-Configurations/invoice-and-quote-settings.md) settings.

 ### Additional Information